d-justen/d-justen.github.io/index.markdown

 - __2015 - 2018__
   _Media Computer Science (B.Sc.)_, Berlin University of Applied Sciences and Technology
   Thesis: Evolving Neural Networks to Steer Autonomous Agents in a Labyrinth

-## Unrelated Interests

-Besides my work as a researcher I am an active member of [TAMLI](https://tamli.de), a charitable organization that supervises young adults and delegates them to a voluntary service in a home for people with special needs in Israel.
-I am also a [part-time DJ](https://soundcloud.com/oshky) - so hit me up if you happen to know how to get a booking for Andy Pavlo's database courses.